LUTZ BUSINESS INSIGHTS

 my values or my investments… why not both? implementing esg

-joe carlson, financial planner
+joe carlson, senior financial planner

 Most investors are familiar with the terms ESG, socially responsible, and sustainable investing.
 However, these investment philosophies can mean very different things to different investors.
 Over the past ten years, investors have flocked toward responsible investing.
 ESG has blazed a new path into the mainstream investment community.
 Whether it’s institutional investors or individual investors, assets have steadily moved into ESG funds.